Evidence & safety

 What to do next

-For "What to know about sleep and hydration context before changing a face yoga routine", choose one low-pressure action: choose one focus area and keep the session under five minutes.
-Use the related Orena guide for "What to know about sleep and hydration context before changing a face yoga routine" when you want app support for that action.
-The useful signal for "What to know about sleep and hydration context before changing a face yoga routine" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Routine change check: sleep and hydration context", choose one low-pressure action: choose one focus area and keep the session under five minutes.
+Use the related Orena guide for "Routine change check: sleep and hydration context" when you want app support for that action.
+The useful signal for "Routine change check: sleep and hydration context" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary